Spekulucius/obsidian-adrenaline/README.md

 _This theme uses content created by other theme creators.
 Wherever such content is used, their author is attributed.
 If you have any questions or concerns, please contact me on GitHub_

 # Information about the update
-Our of all themes I created, Adrenaline is by far my most valued one.
+Out of all themes I created, Adrenaline is by far my most valued one.
 Therefore, I want it to be as good as it can be.
 Version 1 had a completely different look, but I wasn't satisfied with it any more.
 To anyone missing that look, you can head over to my other theme "Marathon" - it is almost a 1:1 copy of the old Adrenaline.

 Don't like the new callouts of Marathon?
 You can change them in the theme.css file (I plan on implementing a style settings option for that) -> On the bottom of theme theme.css file is the old code for the adrenaline callout, wich can be enabled (remeber to delete the old .callout code).